faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 Keeping an eye on trends allows us to schedule work to fix problems before they become widespread amongst our customers.
 Different apps have different risk profiles.
 For example, a Mobile Device Management API sensitive app should be tested with Beta versions of iOS because at the systems level, subtle changes can have dramatic impact and need to be picked up early.
 If we have a graphics sensitive app, then we should keep an eye on new hardware devices, hardware specification updates, and we should have a test suite that exercises the key APIs in the platform we depend upon, so a new OS version, or hardware platform, can be quickly assessed.

-The crash report trend need not be adverse.
+The Crash Report trend need not be adverse.
 If an unusual crash is seen only on older hardware, then we expect the trend to be downwards over time, so it might be possible to de-prioritize such crashes.

 ## Stating the problem

-The information we have for a crash: the crash report, customer logs, analytic data etc. should be summarized into an OBJECT / DEFECT style short problem statement.
-This is often a critical first step in triaging a potentially large number of crash reports.
+The information we have for a crash: the Crash Report, customer logs, analytic data etc. should be summarized into an OBJECT / DEFECT style short problem statement.
+This is often a critical first step in triaging a potentially large number of Crash Reports.
 This gives us a first level approximation of what is at hand and allows managers and other interested parties to get a feel for where we are with product quality, maturity, risks, etc.

 First, we state the object of the problem.
 That is the app, or product, that is failing.
 Then, we state the defect.
 That is the "undesirable behavior" we see.
 It should be as simple as "CameraApp Lite  crashes during the Apple Share button is  used".
 The problem should be tracked in a bug management system.